favstats/ds3_r_intro/README.md

 If you prefer to use RStudio to run the scripts, you have two options:

-+ You can find the **raw Rmarkdown files** [here](https://github.com/favstats/ds3_r_intro/tree/main/Rmd) in this Repository.
++ You can find the **raw Rmarkdown files** [here](https://github.com/favstats/ds3_r_intro/tree/main/Rmd) in this repository.
 Download them and open them in your local RStudio.

 + Simply start a **Binder** instance which will create a session of RStudio in your Browser (may take a little bit):

    [![Binder](https://binder.pangeo.io/badge_logo.svg)](https://binder.pangeo.io/v2/gh/favstats/ds3_r_intro/rstudio?urlpath=rstudio)

- Don't forget to download the files before you close out the session because otherwise anything you added will be lost!
+ Note: If you are using Binder don't forget to download the files before you close out the session because otherwise anything you added will be lost!

 + If you just want to look a look at the scripts (not interactive) you can check it out here: